ossdhaval/mysite/source/while-coding/maven-notes.md

+# Maven Notes

-rimary uses :
+### Primary uses :

-As build tool
+#### As build tool

-compile
+- compile
-run tests
+- run tests
-build jars
+- build jars
-build wars and ears
+- build wars and ears
-deploy to server
+- deploy to server

-As project management tool
+#### As project management tool
-dependency management
+- dependency management

-difference between maven and ant :
+### difference between maven and ant :

 Ant uses many configurations ( for example specifying in which folder your code is ) while maven use 'convention over configuration' and so reduces configuration.
 For example, when you run 'mvn compile' it assumes that code is under src/main/java.

-Maven conventions:
+#### Maven conventions:

-Java source code is available at {base-dir}/src/main/java
+- Java source code is available at {base-dir}/src/main/java

-Test cases are available at {base-dir}/src/test/java
+- Test cases are available at {base-dir}/src/test/java

-The type of the artifact produced is a JAR file
+- The type of the artifact produced is a JAR file

-Compiled class files are copied to {base-dir}/target/classes
+- Compiled class files are copied to {base-dir}/target/classes

-The final artifact is copied to {base-dir}/target
+- The final artifact is copied to {base-dir}/target

-http://repo.maven.apache.org/maven2, is used as the repository URL.
+- http://repo.maven.apache.org/maven2, is used as the repository URL.

-Maven lifecycle phases and plugin goals :
+### Maven lifecycle phases and plugin goals :

 We usually ask maven ( via mvn ) command to run either of two things : a lifecycle phase or a plugin goal. eg. 'mvn install' is a asking maven to run install phase. 'mvn archetype:generate' is asking maven to run generate goal within archetype plugin.